klee8/stromata/Epichloe_clusters/id_DE_clusters/README.md

     * For each ortholog in the cluster, checks its presence in clusters in other species
     * For each ortholog not in original cluster, but present in other species, checks for more linked clusters
     * (On the off chance that clusters from the same species are linked across two contigs by clusters in other species, make a third pass with any unchecked orthologs).
+    * Writes out table of clusters identified
 * Iterates through groups of clusters
     * identifies shared orthologs
-    * write table of cluster groups with flat file for each species and ortholog
+    * writes table of cluster groups with flat file (i.e. one row for each species and ortholog)
-    * Write script to graphs cluster with added annotation to show end of contigs, gaps and shared orthologs.
+    * Writes python script to graphs cluster with added annotation to show end of contigs, gaps and shared orthologs using biopython.